 Step 1 - Sautee the onions until they are just starting to brown.
 This brings out the sweetness.
 Add the garlic and curry paste and cook for another minute to release the fragrance.

-Step 2 - Add the squash, red lentils and broth.
-Bring to a boil and then reduce the heat so it is simmering gently.
-Cover and let simmer 20-30 minutes or until the squash is soft.
+Step 2 - Add garlic, curry paste, red lentils, butternut squash, and broth.
+Stir and bring to a simmer.
+Cover and let cook until the squash is soft.

-Step 3 - Remove from the heat and, using a hand blender, regular blender, or food processor, puree the soup to your desired smoothness.
-Stir in the coconut milk, fresh cilantro and lime juice.
+Step 3 - Remove from heat and using a hand blender (or working in batches in a food processor or blender), puree soup to desired smoothness.

 Butternut Squash and Lentil Soup